 Filling Your Dog’s Prescriptions at a Human Pharmacy Might be Cheaper, But Is it Always Safe?

-Three things you need to know so you don't sacrifice safety for savings.
+Three things you need to know about getting your dog's prescription medication at a pharmacy for humans - don't sacrifice safety for savings.

 Gigi, a newly adopted German shepherd mix puppy, was in obvious pain.
 “At first she would scream out if she was bumped by another dog or if she’d jump down from the couch,” says Gigi’s owner, Abby Baker of Phoenix, Arizona.
 “It got to the point where she couldn’t walk or stand by herself most of the time.”